MaMMoS-project/mammos/docs/source/design.rst

 Workflows
 ~~~~~~~~~

-Out of these components, completed *workflows* can be constructed, that help
+Out of these components, complete *workflows* can be constructed, that help
 with particular magnetic material research or design questions.
 Within MaMMoS, a
 python program or a (python) Jupyter notebook can be used to execute a sequence
 of operations making use of the mammos framework components (and other already